CHAPTER 21: Second Coming

 Katya was the reason he had let Sichet take over the building management.
 Supporting her as a student in London was expensive.

-But the Pierre was no longer losing money.
-He raised his glass to his lips.
+But his building was no longer losing money.
+He tilted his head back and raised his glass to his lips.

-Blessed by its location, Spirit and Stone was thriving.
-Only the stained glass in the former chapel’s windows was unchanged.
+Blessed by its location, Spirit and Stone in the Pierre was thriving.
+Only the stained glass in the former chapel’s windows was the same.

 Ghosts of the past, a lost homeland, wife and mother replaced the commotion around him.
 He asked for another drink, then another.